-We have outstanding letters of credit and performance and surety bonds totaling \$20.8 million (including \$3.4 million under our revolving credit facility), \$7.7 million and \$0.4 million at December 31, 2015, 2014 and 2013, respectively, related to our obligations for site improvements at various projects.
-Certain surety bonds are guaranteed by one of the Family Principals.
-Management does not believe that draws upon these bonds, if any, will have a material effect on our consolidated financial position, results of operations, or cash flows.
+We have outstanding letters of credit and performance and surety bonds totaling \$29.8 million (including \$6.3 million under our revolving credit facility), \$20.8 million and \$7.7 million at December 31, 2016, 2015 and 2014, respectively, related to our obligations for site improvements at various projects.
+Management does not believe that draws upon the letters of credit, surety bonds, or financial guarantees if any, will have a material effect on our consolidated financial position, results of operations, or cash flows.

-17. SEGMENT INFORMATION
+15. SEGMENT INFORMATION

 We operate one principal homebuilding business which is organized and reports by division.
-We have five operating segments at December 31, 2015: the Texas division, the Southwest division, the Southeast division, the Florida division and the Northwest division.
-As of December 31, 2015, the Northwest division had start-up activities and no revenues.
-The Texas division is the largest division and it comprised approximately 55.6%, 66.6% and 83.6% of total home sales revenues for the years ended December 31, 2015, 2014 and 2013, respectively.
+We have five operating segments at December 31, 2016: our Texas, Southwest, Southeast, Florida, and Northwest divisions.
+The Texas division is our largest division and it comprised approximately 51.2%, 55.6% and 66.6% of total home sales revenues for the years ended December 31, 2016, 2015 and 2014, respectively.

 In accordance with ASC Topic 280, Segment Reporting, operating segments are defined as components of an enterprise for which separate financial information is available that is evaluated regularly by the chief operating decision-maker ("CODM") in deciding how to allocate resources and in assessing performance.
-The CODM primarily evaluates performance based on the number of homes sold, gross margin and net income.
+The CODM primarily evaluates performance based on the number of homes sold, gross margin and average sales price.